-This section considers future land use opportunities that may be considered within the investigation area based on consultation, workshops, planning policy and strategy, as well as physical constraints and opportunities.
+This section considers future land use opportunities that may be considered within the investigation area based on market information, consultation, workshops, planning policy and strategy, as well as physical constraints and opportunities.
 Land use options considered include:

+- Standard lot residential;

+- Low density residential;

-- Rural Residential (equine/greyhound theme);
+- Rural living (equine);

 - Equine recreation;

-- Commercial and tourism uses;
+- Tourism uses (visitor accommodation & small tourism uses);

-- Equine/Greyhound services.
+- Equine/greyhound services.

-- The future land use opportunities of the investigation area include residential (low density), equine recreation, commercial, tourism and equine/greyhound services. - There is strategic support for low density residential uses in the precinct, however it will be important that these do not adversely impact the existing Harness and Greyhound Racing Precinct.
-If this were themed for equine/greyhound, it would build on the synergies with the current Greyhound and Harness Racing functions in the precinct. - Strengthening the equine/greyhound role of the precinct through land provided for equine recreational uses and commercial equine/greyhound uses will provide greater market demand for equine/greyhound themed low density residential uses.
-This will also assist in growing the precinct as the home of the equine/greyhound industry. - Discussions with the equine recreational sector highlight a lack of facilities to accommodate the growing needs of clubs in the region.
-In particular the pony club has use conflicts with the training undertaken at the rear of the site.
-The precinct provides the opportunity to collocate the Goulburn Valley's equine recreational clubs into one precinct. - The precinct is best developed with a mix of the above uses in mind as they can complement each other.
-The key for the investigation area is to bring all of these uses together in a spatial way that complements the existing function of the area.
+- The future land use opportunities of the investigation area include residential (low density and rural living), equine recreation, commercial, tourism and equine/greyhound services. - There is strategic support for low density residential uses in the precinct, however it will be important that these do not adversely impact the existing Harness and Greyhound Racing Precinct.
+If this were themed for equine purposes, it would build on the synergies with the current Greyhound and Harness Racing functions in the precinct. - Strengthening the equine role of the precinct through land provided for equine recreational uses and commercial equine uses will provide greater market demand for equine themed low density residential uses.
+This will also assist in growing the precinct as the home of the equine industry. - There is market support for a visitor accommodation establishment within Investigation Area 1, notably to leverage off visitation to the racing precinct and equine recreation uses. - The precinct is best developed with a mix of the above uses in mind as they can complement each other.
+The key for the investigation area is to bring all of these uses together in a spatial way that complements the existing function of the area. - In addition to equine related uses within the precinct a highway service centre leveraging from exposure to Shepparton's heavy vehicle route may also be considered.